qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

 ## Ansible

-**Step XX.** Locate or provision a machine that will serve to install and configure the cluster.
+**Step 03.** Locate or provision a machine that will serve to install and configure the cluster.

 *Notes:* This machine does not need to be very powerful, for it is only used for cluster configuration.
 The machine will also serve up the OpenShift origin containers and the RPMS used during the installation process.
 The machine uses ansible to configure the OpenShift cluster using the openshift-ansible playbooks.
 If resources are limited, use the node that will be dedicated to the OpenShift master as the ansible machine.
 It is best to have a separate ansible machine dedicated to the configuration of the cluster, so if the cluster needs to be destroyed and re-installed, you still have your configuration machine in tact.

-**Step XX.** Install The necessary dependencies:
+**Step 04.** Install the necessary dependencies:
 ```bash
 sudo yum install -y ansible
 sudo yum install -y centos-release-ansible26